Comparing the 2020 Honda Fit vs 2020 Honda Civic

 Space and Seating

 While both vehicles can carry five people, the cargo space is where things change.
 Since these vehicles are both hatchbacks, they are technically a five-door model.
 The cargo area behind the back seat of the Honda Fit is measured at 16.6 cubic feet, which is a lot for a small vehicle.
-Meanwhile, the Civic Hatchback offers 25.7 cubic feet of cargo room in the back.
+Meanwhile, the Honda Civic Hatchback offers 25.7 cubic feet of cargo room in the back.
 So, with all five seats in use, the Civic has more space for groceries, luggage, and other items.
 However, once you fold the back down flat, the story changes.
 The Honda Fit offers 52.7 cubic feet of space, and the Civic Hatchback provides 46.2 cubic feet.

 The Takeaway: The Civic Hatchback is more practical for small families due to its extra space behind the back row of seating.
 However, the Fit offers more cubic feet with the seats folded down, which could be a benefit for traveling artists, musicians, or people with dogs.